aJanuary/jivydocs/README.md

 ### Cache Directory
 The cache root is the path of the directory that the jar files will be extracted to, and the static documentation served from.
-It must be readable and writable by `www-data`.
+It must be relative to the document root and readable and writable by `www-data`.
+If it is changed, it should be changes in the `.htaccess` file also.

 ### Template
 The template is a path to a PHP file that is used to generate the HTML for an